SandeepRamireddy/MLFLOW/README.md

 # MLFLOW

-in order to run this setup
+In order to run this setup

-mlflow run
+$mlflow run